ckong2001/nestjs_simple_votingApp/README.md

 ## Remark

 1. How to create new voting
-Currently, you can go to [localhost:3000/swagger](http://localhost:3000/api/) and use the /voting/createVoting to create new voting
+Currently, you can go to [localhost:3000/swagger](http://localhost:3000/api/) and try the restful api /api/voting/createVoting to create new voting